 Spreading the word about the birds and the bees

-The consultation sessions led to discussions about gaps in participants’ knowledge and how they get information.
+In April 2017 Deaf Child Worldwide kick started the Birds and the Bees project.
+The project started with consultation sessions which led to discussions about gaps in participants’ knowledge and how they obtain sexual and reproductive health information.
 Key recommendations from the sessions included: creating educational materials which are deaf friendly, ensuring everything is accessible to those who can’t read or sign, and considering how to get the information to hard to reach deaf young people who are at higher risk.

 With this information, we worked alongside SignHealth to deliver a disability inclusion project aimed at transforming the way deaf young people access sexual and reproductive health information through training peer leaders, health workers and educators.

 Empowering deaf young people to be peer leaders

 We worked with 35 deaf youths across three cities; Masaka, Kampala and Jinja.
 To help spread the word, we training deaf young people to be ‘peer educators’ to give advice, counselling and training to others about issues such as relationships, pregnancy and sexually transmitted diseases.
 As well as educating others, the project gave peer educators a sense of purpose and confidence, as well as communication and leadership skills.